-Below the water, colors and movement abound, dazzling the eye, while the mysterious crunching and clicking one hears offers a soothing balm to the soul.
-Divers and non-divers alike are amazed by the life below the waves.
-Corals, fish, crustaceans, nudibranchs, and even the occasional aquatic mammal, all living within the Bonaire National Marine Park, are among those giving live to Bonaire’s fringing reef and marine environment.
+Nature on Bonaire is stunning, to say the least.
+Below the water, the colors and movement dazzle the eyes, while the mysterious crunching and clicking one hears soothes the soul.
+Divers and non-divers alike are amazed by the marine life below the waves.
+Corals, fish, crustaceans, nudibranchs, and even the occasional aquatic mammal, all living within the Bonaire National Marine Park, give life to Bonaire’s reef and marine environment.

-The island also has wonderful nature topside as well.
+The island also has a wonderful topside environment as well.

-Above the water line, and especially in Washington-Slagbaai National Park, Bonaire’s hauntingly beautiful and serene landscape, carved by millennia of wind, water, and earth movements, stimulates the senses.
+Above the waterline, and especially in Washington-Slagbaai National Park, Bonaire’s beautiful and serene landscape, carved by years of wind, water, and earth movements, stimulates the senses.
 Cactus of numerous species, divi trees, and a variety of other flora dot the land, with patches of fossilized coral, natural caves, and volcanic rock fill the spaces.
-Fauna of the avian kind fill the air, including the rare flamingo, while Bonaire’s own version of squirrels — iguanas and other lizards — can be found in the vegetation.
+Fauna of the avian kind fills the air, including flamingos, while Bonaire’s own version of squirrels — iguanas and other lizards — can be found in the vegetation.
 While not native to Bonaire, donkeys and goats can also be found in and about that same vegetation.

-And, above the land, the sky is decorated with amorphous, soft wisps clouds but rarely does rain touch Bonaire’s arid land.
-Sun touches it all day long while the constant wind cools the land.
-Bonaire’s weather is a key contributor to its nature, and to the island’s popularity with its residents and visitors.
+And above the land, the sky is decorated with soft clouds but rarely does rain touch Bonaire’s arid land.
+Sun usually touches it all day long while the constant wind cools the land.
+Bonaire’s weather is a key contributor to its nature and to the island’s popularity with its residents and visitors.